-The Superintendent or designee may enter into an agreement repayment plan with a student's parents/guardians for payment of the student's unpaid meal charge balance over a period of time.
+The Superintendent or designee may enter into an agreement with a student's parent/guardian for payment of the student's unpaid meal charge balance over a period of time.
 As necessary, the repayment plan may allow the unrecovered or delinquent debt to carry over into the next fiscal year.